Straight talk about safety.

 Serious side effects.

 - increase in pressure in the skull (intracranial hypertension).
-If you have headaches, eye problems, nausea or vomiting, swollen hands and feet due to fluid retention contact your health care provider right away.
+If you or your child has headaches, eye problems, nausea or vomiting, contact the health care provider.

 - decrease in thyroid hormone levels.
-Your health care provider will do blood tests to check your thyroid hormone levels.
+Decreased thyroid hormone levels may affect how well Norditropin® works.
+The health care provider will do blood tests to check your or your child’s thyroid hormone levels.

 - hip and knee pain or a limp in children (slipped capital femoral epiphysis)